 In ReadyAPI, you can create virtual services (virtual APIs) that emulate behavior of real RESTful web services.
-For detailed information on how to perform this or that action, see topics of the APIs (Virtual) section.
+For detailed information on how to perform this or that action, see topics of the Testing with Virtual Services section.
 This topic highlights specifics of REST virtual services in ReadyAPI.

 Create REST Virtual Services